 Data and algorithms are the two main components of machine learning technology.
 The sophistication of an algorithm will determine the path a machine will follow whilst training itself.
 The quality of the data the machine has access to will drastically affect the content created by a self-learning system.
 Consequently, implementing more mathematical and geometrical applications like statistics, probability and charting will increase the intelligence of learning machines.
 Developments in the discipline of data science will allow machines to be fed information that is of a higher quality and greater quantity.
 Therefore, training and employing more data analysts will help develop machines that are capable of sorting information faster and with a greater degree of accuracy.

 A machine can be programmed to learn based on the data it is fed.
 If you need a machine to learn to recognise a street scene and to navigate using modern roadways, then it must be fed the required information.
 In this instance, the field of study of Computer Vision is applied.
 Computer vision can be broken down into three separate categories: semantic segmentation, image classification and object detection.
 Semantic segmentation can be understood as giving a machine the information to “understand the structures and components of an image on a pixel level.
 Methods for semantic segmentation try to make predictions about the structures and objects in an image.”
-A example of which can be seen below.
+(Marius, 2021)A example of which can be seen below.

-Figure 1 (Example cases of pixel wise segmentation performed by SegNet on real road scenarios, 2016)
+Figure 1 (Example cases of pixel wise segmentation performed by SegNet on real road scenarios, 2016) (Arroyo, 2016)

 Unlike the example of semantic segmentation shown above, image classification focuses on the image holistically, rather than on its individual parts.
 It classifies the subject using the key component of an image.
 Tied directly to image classification is object detection.
-Object detection technology works to identify the “instances of objects of a certain class within an image.”.
+Object detection technology works to identify the “instances of objects of a certain class within an image.”
+(Marius, 2021).
 In this sense, image classification might be used to feed data of a certain data type to an object detection machine learning algorithm to help it develop.

 See also this document’s section on Autonomous Vehicles for more information relating to the machine learning behind a vehicles’ autonomous future.